lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 `@script`
-There are several ways to model an interaction term.
-One way is similiar to mathematically writing it out, with the predictor colon sex specifying the interaction.
+There are several ways to model interactions.
+One way is similar to mathematically writing it out, with the predictor colon sex specifying the interaction.
 However, you can also use a shorthand using the asterisk between the two terms.
-These two formulas are equivalent.
-Be careful with the estimates, as you cannot interpret interaction estimates alone but only in the context of the other estimates.
+These two formula are equivalent.
+Be careful with the model estimates, as you cannot interpret interaction estimates alone but only with the other estimates.

 ---